 Because it’s not 1982 anymore, you’d be safe to assume the movie heads towards a satisfying finale where Noah takes actual measures to figure out why he’s “wired” for violence and to stop it before he kills someone.
 You’d also hope that Elle won’t just settle for his bullsh!* and will concentrate on her own worth instead of wasting it on him.

 But she doesn’t.
 They get together before he heads off for college and the film finishes with her musing, “I knew there was a part of me that was always going to belong to Noah Flynn,” as though he’s a sea witch that has secretly stolen her voice.
 In a way, perhaps he has.

 By comparison, Riverdale is full of bad boys and violence, but it’s never delivered in the manner of The Kissing Booth where the film portrays an antiquated theory that boys will be boys and women should just shut up and deal with it – possibly even enjoy it.

-The last time a high school boy stepped out of line with the girls in Riverdale, Veronica (Camila Mendes) and Betty (Lili Reinhart) weren’t swooning over the asshole – they seduced him under false pretences and tortured the shit out of him to teach him a lesson.
+The last time a high school boy stepped out of line with the girls in Riverdale, Veronica (Camila Mendes) and Betty (Lili Reinhart) weren’t swooning over the asshole – they seduced him under false pretenses and tortured the sh!* out of him to teach him a lesson.